michaelhelmick/django-balancer/docs/routers.rst

-This is a master/slave router that uses weighted random selection and pins reads to the master for a user after that user has executed a write to the database.
+This is a master/slave router that uses weighted random selection and pins reads to the master for a user after that user has executed a write to the database with a POST request.
 This is useful for replication configurations where there is a noticeable amount of lag between a write to master and the propagation of that data to the slave databases.
+The reason that this is limited to POST requests is to eliminate pinning for incidental writes, such as updating a 'last accessed' timestamp or writing a history of pages viewed for a user.

 To use this router, you also need to use one of the included pinning middleware classes.
 PinningSessionMiddleware uses the Django sessions contrib app, and